sven-hash/docs/docs/nym-simple-websocket-tutorial.md

 ---
-sidebar_label: Simple User Client and Service Provider (Websocket).
+sidebar_label: Simple Service Provider (Websocket).
-description: "Simple User Client and Service Provider"
+description: "Simple Service Provider"
 hide_title:  false
-title: Simple User Client and Service Provider (Websocket).
+title: Simple Service Provider (Websocket).
 ---

+You can get the ready built codebase [here](https://github.com/nymtech/developer-tutorials).
+You'll find the code in the 'Simple Service Provider Tutorial' folder .Feel free to cross-reference your code or simply just get the code in this existing repository up and running.

+### Introduction

-In this tutorial, you'll get a taste of the technology that Nym has to offer for developers who wish to create applications that have fully private communication protocols as their priority feature.
+Welcome to this tutorial on how to build your very first Nym Websocket Typescript application.
+In this tutorial, you'll get a taste iof the technology that Nym has to offer for developers who wish to create applications that have fully private communication protocols as their priority feature.
+Since Nym operates on a blockchain based architecture, blockchain developers can use their creative faculties to make use of this infrastructure to create their next applications!

 #### What are we building?

-You will be building two pieces of application code with which you can send messages through the mixnet:
+Today, I’m going to teach you how to build a Typescript User Client along with a Service Provider, which will receive messages from the former.
+Ill also be showing you how to set up a pair of Nym Websocket Clients, an exclusive technology developed here at Nym, which will work with both our Client and Service Provider.

+<img src="/img/tutorials/simple-websocket/nym-websocket-demo-2.png"/>

+We'll be creating:

 - A Typescript User Client that can send messages to the mixnet.
-- A Typescript Service Provider that can receive messages the mixnet.
+- A Typescript Service Provider that can receive messages from a client from the mixnet.

-You will also learn how to set up a pair of Nym Websocket Clients, which our application code will use to connect to the mixnet.

-<img src="/img/tutorials/simple-websocket/nym-websocket-demo-2.png"/>

 We'll be learning: